 Your new vehicle comes with high-quality tires made by a leading tire manufacturer.
 If you ever have questions about your tire warranty and where to obtain service, see your GM Warranty booklet for details.
-For additional information refer to the tire manufacturer's booklet included with your vehicle's owner manual.
+For additional information refer to the tire manufacturer's booklet included with vour vehicle.

 - Poorly maintained and improperly used tires are dangerous. - Overloading your tires can cause overheating as a result of too much friction.
 You could have an air-out and a serious accident.
-See Loading Your Vehicle on page 4-33.

-- Underinflated tires pose the same danger as overloaded tires.
+See Loading Your Vehicle on page 322. - Underinflated tires pose the same danger as overloaded tires.
 The resulting accident could cause serious injury.
 Check all tires frequently to maintain the recommended pressure.
-Tire pressure should be checked when your tires are cold. - Overinflated tires are more likely to be cut, punctured, or broken by a sudden impact - such as when you hit a pothole.
+Tire pressure should be checked when your tires are cold.
+See Inflation - Tire Pressure on page 407.

+- Overinflated tires are more likely to be cut, punctured, or broken by a sudden impact - such as when you hit a pothole.
 Keep tires at the recommended pressure. - Worn, old tires can cause accidents.
 If your tread is badly worn, or if your tires have been damaged, replace them.

-See Inflation - Tire Pressure on page 5-61 for inflation pressure adjustment for high speed driving.
+See High-Speed Operation on page 408 for inflation pressure adjustment for high speed driving.